rbouckaert/MEP-tutorial/README.md

 </figure>
 <br>

-Then, hold ‘shift’ key to select all site models on the left side, and click `OK` to clone the setting from defined site model (Figure
+Then, hold `shift` key to select all site models on the left side, and click `OK` to clone the setting from defined site model (Figure
 \[fig:cloneFrom\]).
 Go through each site model, as you can see, their configurations are same now.